RicardoChaseCo/Small_Community_Marketplace/README.md

 <br>

 ### API Services
-With this API, a frontend marketplace can use functions of:
+With these services, a frontend marketplace app can use features of:
 * Product
 * Collection
 * Review